Surprising Effects Of Music And How It Can Help The Elderly

 Reduces Blood Pressure

-According to a study reported by the American Society of Hypertension meeting in New Orleans, listening to classical music in the mornings and evenings for 30 minutes each can help lower blood pressure.
+According to a study reported by the American Society of Hypertension meeting in New Orleans, listening to classical music in the mornings and evenings for 30 minutes each can help reduce stress and lower blood pressure.
 Aside from relaxing classical music, seniors can also listen to Celtic and raga music.

 Post Stroke Recovery